ChickenKyiv/recipe-app-react-native/GETTINGSTARTED.md

-we must update it to our project. just stealed from other repository
+we must update it to our project. just steal-ed from other repository

 Install important stuff:
 From within the root directory: